Dev-Dominic/Lab-Registrar/docs/controllers.md

 2. Retrieve UserRequest instance using userRequestID
 3. Update status field with either **DENIED** or **APPROVED**
 4. Run *Resolve*
+5. Return true or false to determine success of operation

 ## Access Controllers